ghoomfrog/silili/README.md

 # Grammar

-## Adjectives
+## Modifiers

-Adjectives in Saja Lili come after the word or phrase they modify, which can be modified in different ways depending on context.
+Modifiers (adjectives and determiners) in Saja Lili come after the word or phrase they modify, which can be modified in different ways depending on context.

 Nouns and adjectives are always interchangeable.